sky-as-code/aws-as-code/atoms/compute/ec2-instance/README.md

     *Type*: String

   * `Application`<br>
     Name of the application using this AWS resource.
-For tag value.

     *Required*: Yes

     *Type*: String

   * `CostCenter`<br>
     The department code.
-For tag value.

     *Required*: Yes